 LCNL research at CogSci 2018 in Madison

-CogSci 2018 will be hosted here at University of Wisconsin-Madison July 25th-28th, and we are delighted to report that our lab will present multiple posters and talks at the conference.
-Abstracts and information on which sessions our research will be part of will be posted here on our website closer to the conference date, so stay tuned!
+CogSci 2018 was hosted here at University of Wisconsin-Madison July 25th-28th, and our lab presented multiple posters and talks at the conference.

 “Language production: Shaped by phonological interference and motor interference” – by Steve Schwering, Maryellen MacDonald and Tom Wasow

 “Skilled readers activate the meaning of phonetic cues in Chinese” – by Tianlin Wang, Matt Cooper Borkenhagen and Mark Seidenberg (poster PDF)

 “Learning to read with a machine teacher: Discovering efficient procedures for training the orth-to-phon relationships in English” – by Chris Cox, Matt Cooper Borkenhagen and Mark Seidenberg (poster PDF)

 “Possible mechanisms of bilingual advantage on creativity” – by Kendra Lange, Elise Hopman, Elizabeth Pettit, Anantha Rao, Nicole Beckage, Jeff Zemla and Joe Austerweil (Member Abstract & Poster)